Skip to Main Content

 During laparoscopic spaying, veterinary surgeons typically make one to three small incisions along the abdominal body wall.
 They then insert a camera and surgical instruments through these incisions to carry out the procedure.

-This enables the veterinary surgeon to complete the procedure without physically entering the abdominal cavity.
-Once the blood vessels are sealed, the surgeon carefully removes the ovaries of your cat or dog.
+This enables the veterinary surgeon to fully view the entire abdomen and complete the procedure without physically entering the abdominal cavity.
+Once the blood vessels are sealed, the surgeon carefully cuts across (transects) and removes your pet's ovaries (also known as performing an ovariectomy).

-The Difference Between Laparoscopic and Traditional Spay Surgery
+The Difference Between Laparoscopic & Traditional Spay Surgery

-A laparoscopic spay requires two small incisions, whereas a traditional spay requires a two to four-inch long incision.
-Compare that to a lap spay, which requires two separate incisions, each one-fifth-inch to two-fifth-inch long.
+A laparoscopic spay requires two small incisions, each one-fifth of an inch to two-fifths of an inch long, whereas a traditional spay requires a two to four-inch long incision.
 You can see why laparoscopy is considered less invasive.

-In a laparoscopic spay, only the ovaries are removed.
-Fewer surgical cuts are made to the pet's reproductive organs, which means less bleeding and trauma.
+In a laparoscopic spay, only a cat or dog's ovaries are removed.
+Fewer surgical cuts are made to the pet's reproductive organs, which can result in less bleeding and trauma.

 Your dog benefits from a laparoscopic spay compared to a traditional spay in the following ways: